2023 prices frozen until 31 July, so book early to guarantee the lowest prices.

 We then make the short trip to extraordinary Arles, a prosperous Roman regional capital from the 1st century AD.
 You’ll marvel at the city’s impressive UNESCO-listed monuments on a fascinating walking tour, taking in the incredibly well-preserved Roman amphitheatre, the theatre built by the Emperor Augustus and the Forum, once the city’s heart.
 There’s free time to spend in Arles, perhaps to seek out locations associated with Vincent Van Gogh, who spent 14 months here from early 1888.
 It was his most prolific period and, inspired by Arles and the light and beauty of the Provençal countryside, he produced around 300 works, including The Café Terrace at Night, The Sower and, of course, Sunflowers.

 Alternatively, there is the Petit Palais museum which houses an excellent collection of more than 1,000 paintings.
-You also visit the Pont du Gard, an amazing Roman aqueduct, wider than the Thames in London and one of the wonders of the ancient world.
-You then return to your hotel in Aix.
+We also visit the Pont du Gard, an amazing Roman aqueduct, wider than the Thames in London and one of the wonders of the ancient world.
+We then return to your hotel in Aix.

 The price of this holiday is per person based on two people sharing a twin room.
 Single rooms are subject to availability on request and subject to supplement.
 The price includes flights to Nice or Marseille or return standard class rail travel on Eurostar and TGV to Aix en Provence, airport departure taxes, coach transfers to the hotel, all tours as mentioned, seven nights accommodation with breakfast, two dinners in hotels, two dinners in local restaurants and the services of a Riviera tour manager.